mmb-irb/MDDB-REST-API/README.md

 ### development

-1. Install the dependencies with `npm install`.
+1. Install the dependencies with `npm install`
 2. Create and fill and `.env` file in the root of the project (see [reference below](#.env-file-fields) for the keys)
-3. Start development server with `npm run start`.
+3. Start development server with `npm run start`

 ### production